 The colleges/schools annually award scholarships through the Graduate School and the Office of Financial Aid.
-The scholarships may be awarded to academically qualified new incoming graduate students who have at least a 2.70 cumulative undergraduate grade point average and have been admitted in regular status into a degree program.
+The scholarships may be awarded to academically qualified new incoming graduate students who have at least a 2.70 cumulative undergraduate grade point average and have been admitted in regular status into a degree or certificate program.
 Scholarships can be used for recruitment of new students or retention of existing students who have excellent records in their graduate studies.

 Students receiving a scholarship are referred to as graduate scholars.
 They are not expected to perform work other than attend classes and perform related research.
 Graduate scholars are required to maintain a 3.0 cumulative graduate grade point average in order to remain on the scholarship.